data301-2021-winter1/project-group40-project/README.md

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

 ## Describe your topic/interest in about 150-200 words
 -We are interested in basketball and watching NBA games.
--I'm interested in researching during the 2020-2021 season, which player achieved both offense and defense high scores; and which team or player gets the highest expectation from the public.
 - What the situation of players' positive and negative is.
 - Which player is more stable in performance.
 - Which players show stable performance in both regular seasons and playoff.